 What happens next after Queen’s death?
 A day-by-day schedule

-The Queen’s funeral in expected to take place in around eight days’ time
+The Queen’s funeral will take place in London on Monday, September 19, which is a public holiday

 The Queen has died and Charles has addressed the nation for the first time as the new King.